-Based on review of current data, there are 74 vacant lots where proposed development would likely not meet the current setback requirement but could potentially meet the minimum setback (60-ft.).
-These lots are dispersed within four of the eight oceanfront counties: Brunswick (30), Currituck (11), Dare (10), and Onslow (23).
+Based on a review of current data, there are 29 vacant lots where any future proposed development would likely not meet the ocean hazard setback requirement under 07H .0306 but could potentially qualify for an exception to 07H .0306 by meeting the conditions under 07H .0309(b), including the 60-foot setback condition.
+These lots are dispersed within three of the eight oceanfront counties: Brunswick (8), Dare (15), and Onslow (6).
 It is anticipated that these amendments could potentially result in a net positive opportunity cost associated with property owner's ability to build, and tax revenues generated by the addition of structures built on vacant lots.